alexhsamuel/apsis/notes/notes.md

 ```

 The first 1 kB append takes 2 ms.  At 1 MB, the append takes 20 ms.  Appears to
 be roughly linear.
+Same for both string and binary columns.
 Timed on purslane.